CBIIT/bento-docs/source/project-info/gitflow.md

 ## Release Workflow

-After week1 Lead developer will create a releaseversion-alpha branch and trigger an new "Build and Deploy" Job in jenkins and release versions QA.
-QA then will trigger "Deploy" JOb in jenkins to QA.
+After week 1, the lead developer will create a releaseversion-alpha branch and trigger a new "Build and Deploy" job in jenkins and release versions to QA.
+QA will then trigger "Deploy" job in jenkins to QA.

-It will give QA versions to deploy look similar to like this.
+It will give QA versions to deploy similar to those shown below.

     FE Version: {version-alpha}-{buildnumber}
     BE Version: {version-alpha}-{buildnumber}

-After week2 Lead developer will provide new build versions to deploy to QA.
+After week 2, the lead developer will provide new build versions to deploy to QA.

-Once the release is ready to ship, it will get merged it into `main` and `develop`, then the `release` branch will be deleted.
+Once the release is ready to ship, it will get merged into `main` and `develop`, then the `release` branch will be deleted.
 It’s important to merge back into `develop` because critical updates may have been added to the `release` branch and they need to be accessible to new features.

-Once release is merged to main branch the new release tag is created from main branch and add the release notes.
-The  release notes should includes the changes made and the docker build image number that was thested on QA.
+Once the release is merged to the main branch, the new release tag is created from the main branch and release notes are added.
+The release notes should include the changes made and the docker build image number that was tested on QA.

 **Sample release notes**